Traceton/node-trekker/README.md

-# :rocket: Node-Treker
+# :rocket: node-trekker

-### Node-Treker is a simple npm package for people using node.js, express, and mongoose to create a RESTFUL api.
+### node-trekker is a simple npm package for people using node.js, express, and mongoose to create a RESTFUL api.

-#### Node-treker can generate a working express server, with Create Read Update and Delete routes, a mongoose model, and a .rest file to test your routes.
+#### node-trekker can generate a working express server, with Create Read Update and Delete routes, a mongoose model, and a .rest file to test your routes.
 Or generate individual components as needed.

 ## :one: Install and setup: